California employment laws enacted in 2015 require all employers to provide sick leave to employees regardless of the company’s size.

 The statewide policy ensures employees have access to COVID-19 supplemental paid sick leave through September 30, 2021.

-Shimoda Law Corp.
-Specializes in Cases Involving Sick Leave
+Shimoda & Rodriguez Law, PC Specializes in Cases Involving Sick Leave

 If your employer has neglected to pay you for sick leave taken due to COVID-19, retaliated for the use of your accrued or allocated sick leave hours, or required you to contact a coworker to cover shifts, you may have an employment law case.